technofocus-pte/secprodfndtndepth/Labs/Lab 02/Lab 2 – Configuring and Implementing Sensitivity Labels for Information Protection.md

-# Lab 2 – Configuring and Implementing Sensitivity Labels for Information Protection
+# **Lab 2 – Configuring and Implementing Sensitivity Labels for Information Protection**

-# Objective:
+# Objective

 In this lab you will assume the role of Patti Fernandez, a System Administrator for Contoso Ltd. Your organization is based in